acavalla/game-of-life/README.md

 # Bank tech test

-This is a mock tech tests for week 10 of Maker's Academy.
+This is a mock tech test for week 10 of Maker's Academy.
 I took a day and a half to build three classes, of which Bank is the dependant, and Transaction and Statement the dependencies.
 The trade-off benefit of the dependency introduced by the extra classes was to adhere better to the SRP.
 It made it more complicated as I had to add mocks to inject dependency, but it was a good opportunity to practise my mocking skills.

 The rough planning can be seen at the bottom of the readme, and its progress tracked through the commits.
 I originally planned to have two separate classes for Deposit and Withdrawal, but when I built them out I noticed they were mirroring one another, so to keep things dry I combined them into one and just added a conditional to decide which column (credit/debit) the transaction should go in.